 The second is just as vital because it tells you that the steel used to manufacture this equipment is some of the finest in the entire world.

-If you’re a true outdoor person, then you’re definitely going to love this one.
+If you’re a true outdoors person, then you’re definitely going to love this one.
+While it’s just four pounds, it can be faster than using a hatchet.

-Estwing Special Edition Fireside Friend Axe Pro and Con
+Estwing Special Edition Fireside Friend Axe Pros and Cons

-This model’s single-piece forged design is its most outstanding feature, and the main reason it’s a must-have for every outdoor person.
+This model’s single-piece forged design is its most outstanding feature, and the main reason it’s a must-have for every campers.
+It has a good weight ratio as well.
+It feels very balanced.

 If you’re going after some of the tougher hardwoods, then it’s best to double-clutch the handle for safety purposes.